Let Freedom Ring (film): Plot

 The railroad is coming to Clover City.
 Railway owner Jim Knox (Edward Arnold) wants to increase his profit by purchasing more than just the right of way for his railroad.
 He wants the surrounding land and he is willing to use illegal methods to get what he wants.
 When Pop Wilkie (George 'Gabby' Hayes) refuses to sell, his home is burned to the ground.
 Witnesses are willing to testify that Knox's employee, Gagan (Trevor Bardette), started the fire but when the case is taken to the local court, Judge Bronson (Guy Kibbee), loyal to Knox, dismisses the charges.

 Farmer Thomas Logan (Lionel Barrymore) also refuses to sell.
 Logan is expecting his son Steve (Nelson Eddy), a recent graduate of Harvard Law School, to fight for the rights of the farmers of Clover City.
 Knox visits Logan at his farm and while everyone is busy in the house, Gagan goes to the barn to start a fire.
 Steve Logan arrives.
 Assessing the hopelessness of fighting Knox in court, Steve pretends to side with Knox.
 Knox is puzzled as to why the fire wasn't set until Gagan is found unconscious thrown across the back of a horse with a note stating that he "forgot the matches."

 The people of the town, who had been hoping for Steve to handle Knox, consider Steve a coward.
 Maggie Adams (Virginia Bruce), who runs the local restaurant, loves Steve but she can't forgive him for siding with Knox.

-The only person in town who knows the Steve is not a coward is "the Mackerel" (Charles Butterworth) who sees that Steve was wounded the night that Gagan was found unconscious.
+The only person in town who knows that Steve is not a coward is "the Mackerel" (Charles Butterworth) who sees that Steve was wounded the night that Gagan was found unconscious.
 He realizes it was Steve who fought with Gagan and prevented the farm from being burned down.

 Knox has been paying the editor of the local paper, Underwood (Raymond Walburn), to make certain the newspaper is supportive of the railroad and supportive of Judge Bronson, who is up for re-election.
 Then, the railroad arrives in Clover City along with 250 railroad workers.
 Knox tells his men to make certain the workers are all registered to vote in the upcoming election.